-- 1) A generic framework is proposed to learn the optimal data placement policy without assuming the prior request distribution or future dynamic information. - Both data read/write and analytical latencies are considered in the storage location selection.
-Data items with short analytical latency are with higher priorities to optimize the data movement latency. - 3) With the increasing number of states/actions, RL is integrated with NN to achieve a quick approximation.
-Moreover, the online decision making and offline training overcome the deficiency of the framework in delaying the request handling. - Driven by real-world I/O traces, large-scale evaluations demonstrate that DataBot+ can lower the userexperienced latency of data service by about 24%.
+- A generic framework is proposed to learn the optimal data placement policy without assuming the prior request distribution or future dynamic information. - Both data read/write and analytical latencies are considered in the storage location selection.
+Data items with short analytical latency are with higher priorities to optimize the data movement latency. - With the increasing number of states/actions, RL is integrated with NN to achieve a quick approxima-

+- offline training overcome the deficiency of the framework in delaying the request handling. - Driven by real-world I/O traces, large-scale evaluations demonstrate that DataBot+ can lower the userexperienced latency of data service by about 24 percent.